gruevyhat/ik/swik.md

 * Legacy of Bragg: The character gains an additional Action each turn that can only be used to make a fell call.
 * Life Drinker: When this character destroys a living enemy character with a melee attack, he heals a wound if a 5 or higher is rolled on a d6.
 * Light Cavalry: If the character is riding a mount not designated as a warhorse or battle mount, at the end of his turn he can move up to an additional 5".
-* Line Breaker: The Character gains +1d6 die on impact attack rolls.
+* Line Breaker: The Character gains +2 die on impact attack rolls.
 * Load Bearing: Reduce the Pace and Parry penalties from the armor the character wears each by 1.
 * Long-Lived: This character benefits from preternatural youth and can expect to live double the normal life expectancy of his race, experiencing almost no physical or mental decline right up until the end of his days.
 * Lost in the Crowd: While in a crowd, character can spend a benny to instantly vanish.
 See pg.
 11 of Urban Adventures for full rules
 * Low Breeding: This Character suffers -2 to Etiquette rolls dealing with high society, but gains +2 to skill rolls relating to social dealings with the lower classes.
 * Maestro: Stormsmithng lightning strike.
-Increase characters target number +2.
-Choose one effect: Ball Lighting- AOE3, Big One- 4d6 damage, Lightning Generator- d3 consecutive characters are hit with 2d6 electrical damage.
+Increase character's target number +2.
+Choose one effect: Ball Lighting, AOE 3"; Big One, 4d6 damage; Lightning Generator, d3 consecutive characters are hit with 2d6 electrical damage.
-* Mage Killer: This character gains +1d6 on damage rolls against characters that can cast spells.
+* Mage Killer: This character gains +2 on damage rolls against characters that can cast spells.
 * Makeshift Engineering: Given a day to find the parts in a town or industrialized settlement, the character can find any parts needed (or something to bodge ).
 The character can purchase parts, weapons, and gear at half the normal price.
 <!---
 * Maltreatment: Once per turn during his activation, this character can remove 1 fury point from a warbeast in his battlegroup that is in his control area and add 1 fury point to his own current total.
 The warbeast suffers d3 damage points.
 --->
 * Man of Iron: Char learned to push body to the limits to compensate for failing steam-powered armor.
 While wearing steam-powered armor, the char never suffers the effects of internal damage.
-* Mark Target: Friendly characters gain +2 on ranged attack rolls against enemy models within thirty feet (5″) of this character and in his LOS.
+* Mark Target: Friendly characters gain +2 on ranged attack rolls against enemy models within thirty feet (5") of this character and in his LOS.
 * Marksman: The character can use Actions and aim in the same round, but still has to forfeit his movement to gain the aiming bonus.
-* Meat Alchemy: When this character makes an Alchemy skill roll to create a bone grinder fetish or an alchemical item that has animal fat, bioluminescent extract, burrow-mawg adrenal gland, mutagenic extract, or another organic ingredient, the roll gains +1d6.
+* Meat Alchemy: When this character makes an Alchemy skill roll to create a bone grinder fetish or an alchemical item that has animal fat, bioluminescent extract, burrow-mawg adrenal gland, mutagenic extract, or another organic ingredient, the roll gains +2.
 * Mother's Vengeance: When enemy attack incapacitates or destroys one or more friendly characters within thirty feet (5″) of this character, after the attack is resolved this character gains +2 Strength for one round and can immediately charge an enemy.
 * Mount Attack (Beast): While riding a mount of the speficied type, this character can make one attack with his mount during each of his turns.
 If the attack hits, the character hit suffers a damage roll equal to the mount's Strength.
 This attack uses any special rules of the mount's normal attacks.
 * Mounted: Counter Charge: While Mounted, once per turn when an enemy ends their movement withing 6 of this char and in their LOS, this character may spend a benny to charge that enemy.
 Cannot perform Counter Charge while engaged